What People Are Saying

 Mom, Founder SG NPT

-“The New Parents Guide To Surviving The First Eight Weeks is honest, smart, funny, and full of exactly what you actually need to know as a first-time parent.
-It feels like your wise, no-BS aunt is handing you her cheat sheet—and reminding you that you’re going to figure this out.”
+This series is honest, smart, funny, and full of exactly what you actually need to know as a first-time parent.
+It feels like your wise, no-BS aunt is handing you her cheat sheet—and reminding you that you’re going to figure this out.

 Kimberly Meehan, PMHNP, co-founder of MyTribe